-8 Performance Five: Conspicuously Concealed Cameras
+Performance Five: Conspicuously Concealed Cameras

-Whereas previous performances encountered resistance from certain surveillance establishments such as pawnbrokers, jewelry stores, mafia run gambling casinos, etc., the goal of Performance Five is to create an ambiguous situation in which data-gathering wearable computer systems are conspicuously concealed (Mann and Guerra 2001).
+Whereas previous performances encountered resistance from certain surveillance establishments such as pawnbrokers, jewelry stores, and gambling casinos, the goal of Performance Five is to create ambiguous situations in which wearable data-gathering devices are conspicuously concealed (Mann and Guerra 2001).
 In this example, "blatantly covert" domes are used, together with a high quality brochure that corporatizes and commercializes the tools of sousveillance, as shown in Fig 4.

 This figure shows a line of products, along with a corporate brochure that was created to present the artifacts in the context of purchased goods.
-Store employee objecting to the wearing of such apparatus would also by implication be objecting to EXISTech Corporation's products of the consumerist society they are supposed to be upholding.
+Store employees objecting to the wearing of such device would also, by implication, be objecting to products of the consumerist society they are supposed to be upholding.

 The wearable computers with domes evoke dialogue that varies as the size of the dome varies.
 For example, in one performance, a series of people entered an establishment wearing progressively larger domes until a complaint was raised.
-In some performances, performers play back video recordings of the same customer service personnel or of other customer service personnel in other shops.
+In some performances, performers play back video recordings of the same customer service personnel or of customer service personnel in other shops.

-9 Conspicuously Concealed Cameras with Wearable Flat-Panel Displays
+Conspicuously Concealed Cameras with Wearable Flat-Panel Displays

-Some of the performance apparatus also incorporates various large flat-panel display screens, worn on the body, that display live video from a concealed camera or from video recorded from a previous trip to the same shop.
+Some of the performance device also incorporates various large flat-panel display screens, worn on the body, that display live video from a concealed camera or from video recorded from a previous trip to the same shop (See Fig 5).
 The ambiguity surrounding when the video was recorded allows the wearer to explore the issues of recording and displaying video images in locations where cameras are prohibited.

-When the performers wear a flat-panel screen or a data projector on their bodies, they show images of themselves (and their stores) to the social controllers-from clerks to managers-who work there.
+When the performers wear a flat-panel screen or a data projector on their bodies, they show images of themselves to the people and managers who work there.
 These visible displays can evoke social control without any need for comments from the wearer of the camera and display.
-By remaining mute until addressed by store controllers, it is the wearable sousveillance devices that become the object of attention and not the sousveilling person wearing them.
-Indeed, the probability of interaction increases with an increase in the overtness of the sousveillance camera/data collection mechanism (Mann and Niedzviecki 2001).
+By remaining mute until addressed by store employees, the wearable sousveillance devices become the object of attention and not the sousveilling person wearing them.
+Indeed, the probability of interaction increases with an increase in the overtness of the sousveillance camera/data collection device (Mann and Niedzviecki 2001).